danbouk/censusstories/_posts/2018-10-29-Alaska-paths.md

 date:   2018-10-29 10:05:32 -0400
 categories:
 ---
+[Updated and corrected!]
 On 19 January 1940 in a brief but tantalizing letter, a census enumerator named Mrs. Agnes Parrott outlined a most unusual adventure in enumerating.
 I smelled a story.

 ![Mrs. Agnes Parrott of Angoon, Alaska to Jacob P. Anderson, Supervisor of Census for Alaska 19 January 1940](/images/Parrott-letter-1940Jan19_cropped.jpg)